johe123qwe/github-trending/README.md

 ## Html

+* 【2024-11-01】[QuivrHQ / MegaParse](https://github.com/QuivrHQ/MegaParse) - File Parser optimised for LLM Ingestion with no loss 🧠 Parse PDFs, Docx, PPTx in a format that is ideal for LLMs.
 * 【2024-10-26】[openfoodfacts / openfoodfacts-server](https://github.com/openfoodfacts/openfoodfacts-server) - Open Food Facts database, API server and web interface - 🐪🦋 Perl, CSS and JS coders welcome 😊 For helping in Python, see Robotoff or taxonomy-editor
 * 【2024-10-25】[ANSHIKA-26 / WordWise](https://github.com/ANSHIKA-26/WordWise) - Blogging website
 * 【2024-10-21】[vishanurag / Canvas-Editor](https://github.com/vishanurag/Canvas-Editor) - This is a simple web project that is made with an aim to learn about canvas element of html.
 Now, this project is open to all of the amazing contributors.